blackbeard334/rants/JEV.md

 1. 3 instructions for checking the loop
 2. And 3 instructions for incrementing the element

-The second 3 instructions take 50% slower, so take 75% of the total time it takes to do an iteration(again, this might not be accurate, but it makes for a better story).
+The second 3 instructions are 50% slower, so take 75% of the total time it takes to do an iteration (again, this might not be accurate, but it makes for a better story).
 So **even** if you manage to remove all of the `loop checking` instructions, the program will **never** be twice as fast.

-Also, friendly neighbourhood compiler is *_usually_* smart enough to know if and how much loop unrolling is necessary :)
+Also, your friendly neighbourhood compiler is *_usually_* smart enough to know if and how much loop unrolling is necessary :)

 ###### Soothing light at the end the tunnel